max-niederman/website/src/pages/gaming/geneva-convention-speedrun.md

 ---
 title: "The Geneva-Percent Speedrun"
 updated: "2021-08-05"
-description: "A proposal for a new speedrun category: the Geneva%, in which the runner attempts to violate every provision of the Geneva convention as quickly as possible."
+description: "A proposal for a new speedrun category: the Geneva%, in which the runner attempts to violate a provision of the Geneva convention as quickly as possible."
 tags:
   - Gaming
   - Speedrunning